Ayutthaya Kingdom: Late Ayutthaya period

-Ayutthaya and Mainland Southeast Asia in 1707.
-Note: Southeast Asian political borders remained relatively undefined until the modern period.
+German naturalist and explorer Engelbert Kaempfer visited Ayutthaya in June 1690 while en route to Japan.
+During his stay, he produced detailed maps, sketches, and observations regarding Siamese geography, government, and culture.
+His records were later published in 1906 in the three-volume work, The History of Japan, together with a Description of the Kingdom of Siam, 1690–92.

 Continued prosperity and increased Chinese connections

-Despite the departure of most Europeans from Ayutthaya, their economic presence in Ayutthaya was negligible in comparison to the Ayutthaya China-Indian Ocean trade.
-Lieberman, later reinforced by Baker and Phongpaichit, refutes the idea that Siam's alleged isolationism from global trade following the French and English departure in 1688 led to Ayutthaya's gradual decline leading up to its destruction by the Burmese in 1767, stating:
+Despite the departure of most Europeans from Ayutthaya, their economic presence was negligible compared with the city's China–Indian Ocean trade.
+Lieberman, later reinforced by Baker and Phongpaichit, rejected the view that Siam's supposed isolation from global trade after the French and English departure in 1688 led to Ayutthaya's gradual decline before its destruction by the Burmese in 1767, stating:

 Clearly, however, the late 1600s and especially the early 1700s inaugurated a period not of sustained decline, but of Chinese-assisted economic vitality that would continue into the 19th century.

-Instead, the 18th century was arguably the Ayutthaya Kingdom's most prosperous, particularly due to trade with Qing China.
-The growth of China's population in the late 17th–18th centuries, alongside nationwide rice shortages and famines in Southern China, meant that China was eager to import rice from other nations, particularly from Ayutthaya.
-During the Late Ayutthaya Period (1688–1767), the Chinese population in Ayutthaya possibly tripled in size to 30,000 from 1680 to 1767.
-The Chinese played a pivotal role in stimulating Ayutthaya's economy in the last 100 years of the kingdom's existence and eventually played a pivotal role in Siam's quick recovery from the Burmese invasions of the 1760s, whose post-Ayutthaya monarchs (Taksin and Rama I), held close ties, through blood and through political connections, to this Sino-Siamese community.
+Instead, the 18th century was arguably the Ayutthaya Kingdom's most prosperous, particularly through trade with Qing China.
+China's population growth in the late 17th and 18th centuries, combined with rice shortages and famines in southern China, increased demand for rice imports from Ayutthaya and elsewhere.
+During the Late Ayutthaya Period (1688–1767), the Chinese population in Ayutthaya possibly tripled from 1680 to 1767, reaching 30,000.
+Chinese merchants drove the Ayutthaya economy during its final century and contributed to Siam's rapid recovery after the Burmese invasions of the 1760s.
+Both post-Ayutthaya monarchs, Taksin and Rama I, were connected by blood and political ties to the Sino-Siamese community.

 Succession conflicts and corruption

-Between 1600 and 1767, all but two royal successions were contested with a mini civil war in the capital.
-The throne became such a powerful and lucrative source of wealth during the 150 years of prosperity that many royals harboured ambitions to seize the throne.
-An Ayutthaya noble in the 18th century lamented that a large portion of court officials and able generals were killed in multiple succession struggles over the previous 90 years.
-The last monarch, Ekkathat, alongside his brother, Uthumphon, undermined Prince Thammathibet, the Front Palace Uparaj and designated heir to his father, King Borommakot, by instigating or exposing his affair with two of his fathers' consorts.
+Between 1600 and 1767, all but two royal successions were contested by mini civil wars in the capital.
+The throne became such a powerful and lucrative source of wealth during 150 years of prosperity that many royals sought to seize it.
+An 18th-century Ayutthaya noble lamented that many court officials and able generals had been killed in succession struggles over the previous 90 years.
+The last monarch, Ekkathat, and his brother Uthumphon undermined Prince Thammathibet, the Front Palace Uparaj and designated heir to their father, King Borommakot, by instigating or exposing his affair with two of his father's consorts.
 Prince Thammathibet was executed for his alleged crimes.

-Corruption was rampant due to economic prosperity.
-Position buying and bribery for political offices became commonplace.
+Corruption was rampant amid economic prosperity, with position buying and bribery for political offices becoming commonplace.